Gaza hospital tragedy: Separating fact from fiction with Joel Pollak

+'These rockets fired by Palestinian terror groups often misfire.
+In the 2021 war — or conflict you could say — between Israel and Hamas, 20% of the rockets fired by Hamas landed inside the Gaza Strip,' noted Pollak.

-Tonight on The Ezra Levant Show, Ezra catches up with Joel Pollak, Senior Editor-at-Large at Breitbart News, to dissect the shocking news of a hospital rocket explosion amid escalating tensions between Israel and Hamas terrorists in Gaza.
+On last night's episode of The Ezra Levant Show, Joel Pollak of Breitbart News joined the show to break down the aftermath of the explosion that occurred at a hospital in Gaza City.

-The incident, which occurred at Ahli Baptist Hospital in Gaza City, has sparked international outrage and conflicting claims with some, including Canadian PM Justin Trudeau, hastily giving their take on events before facts were confirmed.
+The incident, which happened at the al-Ahli Arab Hospital, has sparked international outrage and conflicting claims with some, including Canadian PM Justin Trudeau, hastily giving their take on events before facts were confirmed.

+The disinformation about the Gaza hospital today by the New York Times, the BBC, and the rest of the “fact-check” media, weaponized by useful idiots like Justin Trudeau, will no doubt cost lives in riots tonight, and will also make a peaceful conclusion to the war less likely. pic.twitter.com/3brcsg3aZV— Ezra Levant 🍁🚛 (@ezralevant) October 18, 2023

+Pollak noted, "All these rockets fired by Palestinian groups are aimed at Israeli civilians.
+When Israel fires at Palestinian terror groups they're targeting terrorists, not civilians."

-Hamas, the Palestinian terror group, initially accused Israel of launching an airstrike, resulting in the death of 500 people.
+Hamas, the Palestinian terror group, initially accused Israel of launching an airstrike, allegedly resulting in the deaths of 500 people.
 However, Israel swiftly countered this accusation.
-According to the Israel Defense Forces (IDF), a failed Palestinian Islamic Jihad (PIJ) rocket misfired, causing the tragic blast at the hospital.
+According to the Israel Defense Forces, a failed Palestinian Islamic Jihad rocket misfired, causing the tragic blast at the hospital.

-The IDF, emphasizing the sensitivity of hospitals, is conducting a thorough investigation, aiming for accuracy and reliability in their findings.

-Crucially, both the IDF and Israeli experts like Talya Lankri, a senior reserves officer, assert that hospitals are not targets for the Israeli military.
+For all of our reporting from on the ground in Israel and to support our independent journalism, visit TheTruthAboutTheWar.com.

 Don't Get Censored